Toddler

 Older learners step into leadership roles, community service and outward-looking projects with confidence and care.

-Children are taught to ask questions, investigate, and synthesise their own answers rather than memorise facts.
+Children learn to ask questions, investigate and synthesise their own answers rather than memorise facts.

-That same habit of inquiry becomes rigorous critical thinking, the skill Cambridge examiners value most highly.
+That same habit of inquiry becomes rigorous critical thinking, a skill strongly valued in Cambridge assessments.

 A nurturing environment where the youngest learners build independence, language and movement through purposeful activity and gentle routines.